kahihia/YAAS/README.md

 # YAAS
 Yet Another Auction Site

 This is a website project I made for the course Development of web applications and web services.
 It was built using python and the Django framework.
+The idea is the provide an auction site where people can register as users and auction their items to the highest bidder.

 Some features YAAS implements:
 - Register and log in as different users